-There are eight grounds that an employer can use to refuse a request for flexible working which are set out in the legislation.
-An employer can refuse such a request if, for example, accepting the employee’s request would have a detrimental impact on quality of business output or performance.
+Employers can refuse requests for flexible working for any reason.
+No – employers who refuse a flexible working request must rely on one or more of the eight legal grounds of refusal and need to state which one(s) they are relying upon when refusing.
+Such a request could be denied if there is insufficient work available during the employee’s proposed hours, the request does not algin with planned structural changes to the business or it would require burdensome additional costs.
+An employer can also refuse such a request if, for example, accepting the employee’s request would have a detrimental impact on quality of business output or performance or ability to meet customer demand.
 An employer could also refuse the request if it would be difficult to reorganise work or recruit additional staff, perhaps because the employee wishes to change or reduce their hours and it would not be possible to get somebody to cover the necessary hours.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.